EFS-OpenSource/Thetis/README.md

   or `'BAD'` depending on the rating score.

-Note that the remaining evaluation metrics are grouped by the specified IoU scores which are used for the matching of predicted objects with ground-truth ones (e.g., an IoU score of 0.5 might be used to decide if a prediction has matched an existing ground-truth object or not).
+Note that the remaining evaluation metrics are grouped by the specified IoU scores which are used for the matching of predicted objects with ground truth ones (e.g., an IoU score of 0.5 might be used to decide if a prediction has matched an existing ground truth object or not).
 In the configuration file, you can specify multiple IoU scores that are taken into account for the final evaluation process.